joelgarza/css-transitions/README.md

 # CSS-Transitions

-This is a tutorial for learning CSS Transitions.
+This is a tutorial and example for learning CSS Transitions.